 Getting to and around Paris

 Flights to Paris arrive at three airports, Aéroport d’Orly, Aéroport Roissy Charles de Gaulle and Aéroport de Beauvais.
 You can also travel via bus and train, including the popular Eurostar.
 Once you arrive, the pleasures of walking cannot be underestimated – particularly given most major tourist attractions are found within 10km of each other – but the metro and bicycle hire scheme, Vélib’, are great options too.

 When choosing accommodation in Paris, apartments really are the way to stay.
-HouseTrip offers a range of quality Paris apartments, allowing you to experience local pleasures like stocking up at the food stalls of neighbourhood markets, or marché volants.
-Plus, a self catering Paris apartment offers great value for money, especially when compared to the price of notoriously expensive Paris hotel rooms – and you can book on HouseTrip in as few as six clicks.
+HouseTrip offers a range of quality short stay Paris apartments, allowing you to experience local pleasures like stocking up at the food stalls of neighbourhood markets, or marché volants.
+Plus, a self catering Paris apartment offers great value for money, especially when compared to the price of notoriously expensive hotel rooms – and you can book on HouseTrip in as few as six clicks.